Julian Lennon: Music career

 Aside from the Beatles, Lennon was influenced by David Bowie, Keith Jarrett, Steely Dan, and AC/DC.

 Lennon made his musical debut at age 11 on his father's album Walls and Bridges playing drums on "Ya-Ya", later saying, "Dad, had I known you were going to put it on the album, I would've played much better!"
 In the sleeve notes in the album the song is credited to Julian Lennon "starring on drums" with "dad on piano".

 Lennon enjoyed immediate success with his debut album, Valotte, released in 1984.
-Produced by Phil Ramone, it spawned two top 10 hits, (the title track and "Too Late for Goodbyes") and earned Lennon a nomination for the Grammy Award for Best New Artist in 1985.
+Produced by Phil Ramone, it spawned two top 10 hits, (the title track and "Too Late for Goodbyes") and earned Lennon a nomination for the Grammy Award for Best New Artist in 1986.
 Music videos for the two hits were made by film director Sam Peckinpah and producer Martin Lewis.
 After the album's release, Paul McCartney sent Lennon a telegram wishing him good luck.

-His second album, 1986's The Secret Value of Daydreaming, was panned by critics.
-However, it reached number 32 on the Billboard 200 chart and produced the single "Stick Around", which was Lennon's first number-one single on the US Album Rock Tracks chart.
-He recorded the song "Because", previously recorded by The Dave Clark Five, in the UK for Clark's 1986 musical Time.
+Lennon's second album, 1986's The Secret Value of Daydreaming, was panned by critics but reached number 32 on the Billboard 200 chart and produced the single "Stick Around", which was Lennon's first number-one single on the US Album Rock Tracks chart.
+He recorded the song "Because", previously recorded by the Dave Clark Five, in the UK for Clark's 1986 musical Time.

 On 1 April 1987, Julian Lennon appeared as the Baker in Mike Batt's musical The Hunting of the Snark (based on Lewis Carroll's poem).
 The all-star lineup included Roger Daltrey, Justin Hayward and Billy Connolly, with John Hurt as the narrator.
 The performance, a musical benefit at London's Royal Albert Hall in aid of the deaf, was attended by the Duchess of York.
 In October the same year he performed with Chuck Berry.
-Although Lennon never achieved the same level of success in the US as he had enjoyed with Valotte, his 1989 single "Now You're in Heaven" peaked at number 5 in Australia and gave him his second number 1 hit on the Album Rock Tracks chart in the US.
+Although Lennon never achieved the same level of success in the US as he had enjoyed with Valotte, his 1989 single "Now You're in Heaven" peaked at number five in Australia and gave him his second number one hit on the Album Rock Tracks chart in the US.

-In 1991, George Harrison sent some ideas for Lennon's album Help Yourself, which included the single "Saltwater" although he did not play or receive any credits.
-The single "Saltwater" reached number 6 in the UK and topped the Australian singles charts for four weeks.
+In 1991, George Harrison sent some ideas for Lennon's album Help Yourself, although he did not play or receive any credits.
+The single "Saltwater" reached number six in the UK and topped the Australian singles charts for four weeks.
 During this time, Lennon contributed a cover of the Rolling Stones' "Ruby Tuesday" to the soundtrack of the television series The Wonder Years.